tarwn/lessthandot-hugo/blogs/content/posts/2012-02-23-madpass-s-first-birthday-they.md

   <em>The MADPASS board (L-R): Steve Novoselac, Tony Sebion, me, Matt Cherwin, and Tim Benninghoff</em>
 </p>

 After dinner and networking, our main presentation got underway.
-Bob Pusateri ([twitter][3] | [blog][4]) talked about “Backups and Recovery In Depth”.
+Bob Pusateri ([twitter][3] | [blog][4]) talked about "Backups and Recovery In Depth".
 Even with a couple technical difficulties at the beginning, he was able to give a great presentation.
 I learned several new tips and tricks, particularly about restores.

 To wrap up the evening, we gave away some great raffle prizes, like a SQLSkills bag, an ARC mouse, the PASS Summit 2011 DVDs, and books.
 It was a great meeting, as always.